harisaurus/electron-workshop/README.md

 Note: `GIFApp` is the name you decide for the packaged application.

+The `electron-packager` will by default produce a package for your current platform and architecture type.
+For example, on macOS it produces a package for the 'darwin' platform for the '64bit' architecture type.
+You can use the `--all` flag to build bundles for all valid combinations for platforms and architectures.

 ### Application Icon
 You'll notice that the icon representing our running application is the Electron logo.
 Right click the packaged application and select `Show Package Contents` and navigate to `Contents>Resources`.
 Here you'll see the `.icns` file that the application uses.